-The 2017 season is robust, and kicked off the full Mainstage performances with Sacred Valley by How I Met Your Mother star and Powerhouse regular Josh Radnor in his playwriting premiere from 6/29-7/9.
-The comedy about three long-time friends, which partly concerns hallucinogens, had a reading at Vassar last year.
+The 2017 season is robust, and from 6/29-7/9 the Mainstage performances kicked off with Sacred Valley by How I Met Your Mother star and Powerhouse regular Josh Radnor in his playwriting premiere.
+The comedy about three long-time friends had a reading at Vassar last year.
 The cast Sacred Valley included TV regulars Michael Chernus ("Orange Is The New Black"), Abigail Spencer ("Rectify," "Timeless"), and David T. Patterson ("The Path").

 The “apprentices” present re-imaginings of Shakespeare’s Hamlet (7/14-16) adapted & directed by Emily Mendelsohn and Cymbeline (7/21-23) adapted & directed by Andrew Willis-Woodward.

 Are you keen to see new works or plays in progress?
 Inside Look Workshops include The Great Leap by Lauren Lee.
 Inspired by events from the life (and short-lived basketball career including a friendship trip to China) of playwright Lauren Yee's father, was produced from 7/7-9.